fitbenchmarking/fitbenchmarking/docs/source/users/install_instructions/externals-matlab.rst

 Installing Matlab through WSL in a Linux environment
 ####################################################

-There are a couple of different ways to install MATLAB through WSL in a Linux environment, one of which requires X11 Forwarding, while the other doesn't require a graphical interface.
+There are a couple of ways to install MATLAB through WSL in a Linux environment, one of which requires X11 Forwarding, while the other doesn't require a graphical interface.